Guy Harpigny

-Guy Harpigny (born 13 April 1948 in Luttre, Belgium) is a Belgian Bishop of the Catholic Church.
+Guy Harpigny (born 13 April 1948 in Luttre) is a Belgian Bishop of the Catholic Church.

 He was ordained to the priesthood on 7 July 1973.
 On 22 May 2003 he was appointed Bishop of the Diocese of Tournai by Pope John Paul II and consecrated on 7 September 2003.
+Harpigny is the Grand Prior of the Belgian Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

+On 6 October 2025 Pope Leo XIV accepted Harpigny's resignation.
+He was succeeded by Frédéric Rossignol.